 We've seen this before, and this has all the makings of somebody trying to take advantage of that familial relationship and do something wrong to the child.

-Negotiation with Prosecutor for Best Outcome
+Negotiation with the Prosecutor for the Best Outcome

 Fight the Case in a Jury Trial